-- Males and females look identical except the males are slightly larger.
+- Males and females look identical, except the males are slightly larger.

 - The Firth of Forth has more than fifty thousand occupied puffin burrows.

-- The islands of St. Kilda which lie around one hundred miles west of the Scottish mainland were once a prime puffin hunting ground as the fatty meat was a prized source of food.
+- The islands of St. Kilda that lie around one hundred miles west of the Scottish mainland were once a prime puffin hunting ground as the fatty meat was a prized source of food.
 They are still hunted in Iceland.